Sabine Parish, Louisiana

 Sabine Parish (French: Paroisse de la Sabine) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 22,155.
-The seat of the parish is Many.
+The parish seat and largest town is Many.

-Sabine was one of five parishes created in as many weeks by the Louisiana State Legislature March 27, 1843.
+Sabine was one of five parishes created in as many weeks by the Louisiana State Legislature on March 27, 1843.
 It was created from Natchitoches Parish with the Sabine River as the international boundary between the United States and the Republic of Texas as the western boundary.

 History

 The neutral strip

 The area, inhabited first by the Adais (Brushwood) Indians of the Caddo Confederacy, was first under Spanish rule, then French, English, Spanish again, and French when Napoleon sold it to the United States in the Louisiana Purchase of 1803.

 Boundary disputes followed the purchase.
 The United States claimed the Sabine River as the border and Spain claimed a line farther east in Louisiana along Arroyo Hondo, a tributary of the Red River.
 The Neutral Ground Treaty was affected in 1806, declaring the area "Sabine Free State," a demilitarized zone, which became the neutral strip for outlaws, desperadoes, criminals and filibusters.
 The strip extended, roughly, from Sabine River east to the Calcasieu River, Bayous Kisatchie and Don Manuel, Lac Terre Noir and the Arroyo Hondo.
 Both nations claimed ownership but neither exercised control.
 English speaking settlers from the older eastern states began moving into the section during the westward expansion years before the boundary was established.
 They settled on Spanish grants known as Rio Hondo claims.
 One of the earliest settlers was Thomas Arthur, who filed a claim for 640 acre on Negreet Creek.

 In 1819, Spain abandoned all claims to land east of the Sabine River and the United States moved in to establish law and order.
 Great caravans of home seekers marched over the old highways and many of them settled in present-day Sabine Parish.
 In the years that followed, small settlements began to make their appearances throughout the parish.
 Possibly the earliest of these was Negreet, founded in 1822, in the southern part of the parish where Christopher Anthony located on Bayou Negreet.
 Other settlements were Toro, in the extreme south, 1827, and Noble, in the north portion, dating back to the 1830s.
 Fort Jesup was founded in 1822 by Lieutenant Colonel Zachary Taylor who later became the 12th President of the United States.
 Taylor's troops managed to establish law and order in this Neutral Ground.
 Fort Jesup has served as a vital part of Sabine Parish over the years and can be enjoyed by visitors today.
 It was an important frontier post until the annexation of Texas in 1845 and the focal point of the American expansionist movement.